ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 ```

 - `flags`: The flags associated with the symbol which can be used to determine the type of symbol -variable, function, class, interface, etc.-
-- `escapedName`: The name of declaration associated with the symbol.
+- `escapedName`: The name of declarations associated with the symbol.
 - `declarations`: List of declarations associated with the symbol, think of function/method override.
 - `valueDeclaration`: Points to the declaration that serves as the "primary" or "canonical" declaration of the symbol.
 In simpler terms, it's the declaration that gives the symbol its "value" or "meaning" within the code.
 For example, if you have a variable initialized with a function, the valueDeclaration would point to that function expression.
 - `members`: Symbol table that contains information about the properties or members of the symbol.
 For instance, if the symbol represents a class, members would contain symbols for each of the class's methods and properties.